Dantali0n/OpenCSD/README.md

 # ZCSD

-ZCSD is a full stack prototype to execute eBPF programs as if they are running on a ZNS SSD CSD.
+ZCSD is a full stack prototype to execute eBPF programs as if they are running on a ZNS CSD SSDs.
 The entire prototype can be run from userspace by utilizing existing technologies such as SPDK and uBPF.
 Since consumer ZNS SSDs are still unavailable, QEMU can be used to create a virtual ZNS SSD.
 The programming and interactive steps of individual components is shown below.